Friends of Kajo Keji College

 - Fund agricultural projects in Romogi in South Sudan

-- Fund outreach and training on the refugee camps
+- Help fund college outreach and training courses in the wider Diocese and on the camps

 Why team up with PDH?